silvestrinigor/Fargo/doc/introduction.md

 - **JWT bearer + refresh token** — the client logs in with a username and password, receives a short-lived access token and a longer-lived refresh token.
 The SDK refreshes the access token automatically when it expires.

 Users have fine-grained `ActionType` permissions.
-The full list is in the `ActionType` enum (`Fargo.Sdk.ActionType` / `Fargo.Domain.ActionType`).
+The full list is in the `ActionType` enum (`Fargo.Sdk.Contracts.ActionType` / `Fargo.Domain.ActionType`).
 Permissions can be assigned directly to a user or inherited from a UserGroup.

 ## Real-time Events